-If Southeast Asia is world’s top backpacking location then there’s a reason for it.
-It is perfect for millennials, who neither have money, nor time.
-The kind of people falling in my category.
-Here, the visas are cheaper, or not required at all, travelling through one country and another is possible by land, and flights cost as low as flying in your own country!
+If Southeast Asia is the world’s top backpacking location then there’s a reason for it.
+It is a perfect destination for millennials, who have time but no money — the kind of people falling in my category.

-For Southeast Asia, all you need is a bit of planning, a little bit of time and you can do (almost) the entire continent in a bargain.
+For Southeast Asia, all you need is a bit of planning, and a little bit of time and you can do (almost) the entire continent for a bargain.

-If I had one month, and wanted to cover as many countries as possible, in a budget, this is what I’d tell myself…
+If I had one month, and wanted to cover as many countries as possible, in a budget, this is the first thing I’d tell myself…

 Don’t Touch Philippines or Indonesia

-You fly to Philippines, you fly back.
-You fly to Indonesia, you fly back again.
-So why even do that and bleed unnecessary money, unless you really want to do the two countries.
-Rather, cover a few others in the mainland Southeast Asia.
+You fly to the Philippines, and you fly back.
+You fly to Indonesia, and you fly back again.
+So why even do that and bleed unnecessary money, unless you really want to do the two countries?
+Rather, cover a few others in mainland Southeast Asia.

 The Mainland Southeast Asia

-Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia and Singapore (if you’ll call it a country, I don’t!) make the mainland Southeast Asia and offer you a lot of freedom while travelling between them.
-You can travel by land inside them, without having a need to fly.
-Moreover, the visas to all of them can be obtained electronically or on arrival.
-The only problem, however, can be long distances and a limited time (you need more than 1 month for them).
-So, rather focus on 4 countries, namely, Malaysia, Thailand, Cambodia and Vietnam, the distances between them aren’t brutal
+Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia, and Singapore make mainland Southeast Asia and offer you a lot of freedom while travelling between them.
+You can travel by land in between them, without having a need to fly.

 4 Countries | 7 Highlights | No Flying

-Use Kuala Lumpur And Ho Chi Manh As Your Entry/Exit Port
+Use Kuala Lumpur And Ho Chi Minh As Your Entry/Exit Port

 If You Had A Little more time